Cannabis drinks are having a moment even as Americans consume less alcohol

 Several THC beverage brands market themselves as nonalcoholic alternatives and say their drinks contain zero calories and zero sugar.
 Doctors, however, warn that cannabis beverages can come with side effects.

-Whether smoked or ingested as an edible or drink, cannabis can affect the brain, heart, lungs and mental health, CBS News medical contributor Dr. Céline Gounder said, adding that the drug can spark anxiety, paranoia, a fast heart rate and, in rare cases, psychosis.
+Whether smoked or ingested as an edible or drink, cannabis can affect the brain, heart, lungs and mental health, CBS News medical contributor Dr. Céline Gounder said, adding that the drug can trigger anxiety, paranoia, elevated heart rate and, in rare cases, psychosis.

 Potential short-term effects of cannabis include issues with memory, focus and coordination, said Gounder.